Post updated on 1st August 2021

 Are going to be covid free islands and if yes, which ones will be?

-The government plans to turn many islands into covid-free destinations and will therefore proceed with horizontal vaccinations of the islands with up to 10,000 inhabitants.
+The government plans to turn many islands into covid-free destinations and will therefore proceed with horizontal vaccinations of the islands.

 If you have any specific question, please leave me a comment and I will reply as soon as possible.